paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-014-federal-credit-unions.md

 #### Amendments
 2006—Subsec. (c)(2)(A)(i).
 Pub.
 L. 109–351 made technical amendment to reference in original act which appears in text as reference to [section 4702(16) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section4702/16&num=0&edition=prelim).

 1998—Subsec. (a).
 Pub.
-L. 105–219, § 101(1)(A), designated existing provisions as subsec. (a) and inserted heading and “Subject to subsection (b) of this section,” before “Federal credit union membership shall consist of”.
+L. 105–219, § 101(1)(A), designated existing provisions as subsec. (a) and inserted heading and “Subject to subsection (b),” before “Federal credit union membership shall consist of”.

 Pub.
 L. 105–219, § 101(1)(B), which directed the amendment of subsec. (a) by striking out “, except that Federal credit union membership shall be limited to groups having a common bond of occupation or association, or to groups within a well-defined neighborhood, community, or rural district” after “directors”, was executed by striking out such language which began with a semicolon rather than a comma after “directors” to reflect the probable intent of Congress.